typedb/typedb/docs/pages/documentation/5-migration/migration-overview.md

 If you have not yet set up the Grakn environment, please see the [setup guide](../get-started/setup-guide.html).

+> **Note:** During migration reasoning is switched off.
+This is to ensure that data will always load consistently regardless of load order

 ## Migration Shell Script
 The migration shell script can be found in *grakn-dist/bin* after it has been unzipped.
 Usage is specific to the type of migration being performed: